kaijun123/Oxford-Flowers/README.md

 dataset = datasets.Flowers102(root=current_directory, download=True)
 dataset
 ```
-- Download the weights for the model at [https://huggingface.co/kaijun123/sc4001-oxford-102] and save it in the `checkpoint` directory
 - We are using a combination of both methods.
 The data returned using the curl sorts the training and validation set into folders which represent their actual labels, which makes it convenient for training and validation.
 But it is missing some test data, hence, we will need to get the remaining from torch